 Then we loaded onto the buses again and went to the church the construction team had worked on and joined with the congregation for a dedication service.
 At the end of the dedication service one of the construction team members rode a new motorcycle into the church and it was presented to the pastor.
 He lives a fair distance from the church and had been travelling by bicycle.
 This should help him redeem the time better.

-People broke up into groups and went in various directions for sight seeing, choices including the Masaya buffet, Masaya artisans' market, Masaya volcano or back to the Hotel Granada to seek their own diversions.
+People broke up into groups and went in various directions for sight seeing.
+Choices included the Masaya buffet, Masaya artisans' market, Masaya volcano or back to the Hotel Granada to seek their own diversions.
 We took the bus back to the hotel but got off at the intersection to the road to the Monkey Hut.
 Another couple and their daughter joined us.

 There were two cabs at the intersection and we arranged for them to take us to the Monkey Hut, pick us up at 4:15 and take us back to the Hotel Granada.
 There is a 4:30 bus that goes by the Monkey Hut and there have been times when we have been stood up by a taxi and the bus is a good fall back option.
 On seperate occasions we have walked up or down that steep hill between the Monkey Hut and the rim.
 It is hard to say which results in more pain the following day.

 We all sat around visited, ate and relaxed.
 Sonja went swimming but the rest of us just enjoyed the peace and quiet.
 Far too quickly, 4:15 arrived and we paid up and went out and rode back home.